Nile University

 Nile University (NU) (Arabic: جامعة النيل) is the first non-profit, research and entrepreneurial university in Egypt.
 Founded in July 2006 with the support of the Egyptian Ministry of Communications and Information Technology.
 The university has undergraduate programs and graduate programs alongside its research centers.

-It is located in Juhayna Square on 26 July Corridor, Sheikh Zayed, Giza.
+The university is located in Juhayna Square on 26 July Corridor, Sheikh Zayed, Giza.

 It includes 5 Schools: School of Engineering and Applied Sciences, School of Information Technology and Computer Science, School of Business Administration, School of Biotechnology, Graduate School of Management of Technology.

 History

 Nile University (NU) was established in 2006 (Presidential Decree # 255/2006), officially inaugurated in January 2007 and became a non-governmental autonomously managed (Ahleya) university in 2014 (Presidential Decree # 123/2014).